- NATIONS CUP

 American Daniel Solis and his Subaru WRX rally car sat on pole for the nine-lap contest around WeatherTech Raceway Laguna Seca, which had just been introduced to Gran Turismo Sport.
 The players were in their favourite Gr.B all-wheel-drive rally racecars.
 The race started with a massive attempt by Britain’s Adam Suswillo’s Mitsubishi Lancer Evo to pry away the lead from Solis, but his Subaru protected its driving line, managing to stay inside for Turn 3 and maintain the lead.
 On Lap 2, Suswillo finally got past Solis through Turn 4, only to give it right back to the American… It was turning out to be an epic duel as neither driver seemed ready to go home quite yet.
 At the end of Lap 2, it was looking like it was going to be a four-horse race consisting of Solis, Suswillo, Manuel Rodrgíuez of Spain and his Acura NSX, followed by Italy’s Salvatore Maraglino in his Nissan GT-R rally car, as they led the 12-car field through the scenic 12-turn track that includes the famous Corkscrew S-curve.

 Then things began to happen on Lap 3, when Suswillo misjudged his braking for the Turn 2 hairpin, allowing Rodríguez and Maraglino through, instantly dropping the Brit to 4th place.
 A lap later Rodríguez was assessed a costly two-second penalty for contact with another car that struck him down to 6th place.
-All the while, Coque López and his Ford Focus rally car was quietly working their way up the field, going from his dead-last 12th-place starting position to 4th by the end of Lap 4.
+All the while, Coque López and his Ford Focus rally car were quietly working their way up the field, going from his dead-last 12th-place starting position to 4th by the end of Lap 4.
 Could he do the seemingly impossible by coming from his dead-last position to claim a top-three finish to move onto Sunday…

 Lap 5 and Lap 6 saw the battle for the lead continue as Maraglino continued to hound Solis, filling his mirrors through every part of the track, but the American rattled; however, disaster seemingly struck when the blue Subaru was assessed a half-second penalty on Lap 6, but the American miraculously was able to hold off the hard-charging Italian and retain his lead.
-The next lap López playing the role of the phoenix again, rose from his ashes to pass Suswillo who had inherited 3rd place from Rodríguez after the Spaniard was assessed a huge two-second penalty for colliding with another car.
+On the next lap, López, playing the role of the phoenix again, rose from his ashes to pass Suswillo who had inherited 3rd place from Rodríguez after the Spaniard was assessed a huge two-second penalty for colliding with another car.
 Now it was the other Spaniard, López, who held the all-important 3rd-place spot.
 The desire and tenacity of the "Lopex", who refused to be denied, jumping nine spots in nine laps, was a thing to behold.

 When the chequered flag dropped, Solis, in a brilliant display of skill and consistency, went from pole to win, holding off Maraglino and Lopez, who finished 2nd and 3rd respectively, giving the three drivers a ticket to the Big Sunday showdown.